-Eric Clapton’s Roger Giffin Stratocaster #1
+Eric Clapton’s Roger Giffin Stratocaster (Blue)

-The blue Giffin Strat was first used in late 1983, during the ARMS concert at the Royal Albert Hall, for the song “Everybody Oughta Change”.
+The blue Giffin Strat was first used in late 1983, during the ARMS concert at the Royal Albert Hall, for the song Everybody Oughta Change.

-From late 1983 and on, the guitar was used regularly on tour for playing slide (according to the info from the Christie’s auction of the guitar – it was used on “Tulsa Time” and “Motherless Children”).
-It went out of the rotation by 1986, and remained in Eric’s personal possession until 1999 when it was sold on auction as part of the big Crossroads Centre sale.
+From late 1983 and on, the guitar was used regularly on tour for playing slide (according to the info from the Christie’s auction of the guitar – it was used on Tulsa Time and Motherless Children).
+It went out of the rotation by 1986 and remained in Eric’s personal possession until 1999 when it was sold on auction as part of the big Crossroads Centre sale.
 The guitar reached $48,300.
 [1980s Roger Giffin – Christie’s]Embed from Getty Images

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.